awsaavedra/awsaavedra.github.io/_posts/2019-10-12-perspectives-on-progress.md

     Things are getting better but exponentially harder to solve as we pick all the low hanging fruits of progress.

-The strongest argument I have heard for this camp comes from the Artificial General Intelligence Podcast by Lex Fridman [summary of arguments made in video]
+The strongest argument I have heard for this camp comes from the Artificial General Intelligence Podcast by Lex Fridman.
+Additional resources link 13.

 # Only the Software is Improving Rapidly Camp